Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

     - These architectures have been trained on large datasets like ImageNet and have achieved state-of-the-art performance on image classification tasks.

     ![alt text](image-14.png)

+- MNIST Dataset with CNN

+    - We will now train a CNN on the MNIST dataset.